harness/developer-hub/docs/continuous-delivery/get-started/pipeline-execution-walkthrough.md

 #### Variables (optional)

-You can configure variables in a service and reference them in the service's values YAML file or in pipeline execution steps.
+You can configure variables in a service and reference them in the service's `values.yaml` file or in pipeline execution steps.

 <docimage path={require('./static/19bb0370626e37fbbe4661ab091561a6cc3273d1cb6f02c5b584b7dd2a2f160f.png')} width="60%" height="60%" title="Click to view full size image" />